This article provides answers to the frequently asked questions about Sophos Central Update Cache.

-Applies to the following Sophos product(s) and version(s) Sophos Central Admin
+Applies to the following Sophos products and versions Sophos Central Admin

-An Update Cache does not:
+The Update Cache does not:

 Name: Sophos Update Cache Description: Inbound rule to allow Sophos Update Cache to server updates Profile: All Enabled: Yes Action: Allow Override: No Program: System Local Address: Any Remote Address: Any Protocol type: TCP Local port: 8191 Remote port: Any Allowed Users: Any Allow Computers: Any

-Yes, Sophos Central will provide details of the Windows computers that have updated from the cache over the last 7 days.
+Yes, Sophos Central will provide details of the computers that have updated from the cache over the last 7 days.
 There are multiple ways to view the information:

-Note: If a server loses its network connection, the 'Cache Status' will not change.
-However, as the cache will not return a response time when evaluated it will not be used as an update location.
+Note: If the Update Cache server loses network connection, the Cache Status will not change.
+However, since it is not able to return a response time when evaluated, it will no longer be used an the update location.

 Error: [InstallCertificateStateHandler::NewCertInstallation:71] Caught exception installing certificate.
 Error - CX509Enrollment::InstallResponse failed: [0x800b010a] A certificate chain could not be built to a trusted root authority.

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
-If you need technical support please post a question to our community.
-Alternatively for licensed products open a support ticket.
+For technical support post a question to the community.
+Or click here for new feature/product improvements.
+Alternatively for paid/licensed products open a support ticket.